 III.
-NSU IRB Online Application Submission Systems (Sitero Mentor): Procedures
+NSU IRB Online Application Submission System (Sitero Mentor): Procedures

 - a.
 Nursing students, faculty, and staff: the application filled out in Mentor is first routed to the Nursing Scientific Research Committee (SRC).
-Once the protocol is approved by the SRC and the CONSAH Dean, the application is routed to the NSU IRB for review.
-IRB approval is required before the protocol may begin. - b.
+Once the protocol is approved by the SRC and the CONSAH Dean, the application is routed to the NSU IRB for review. - b.
 Allied Health students, faculty, and staff: the application in Mentor is routed directly to the IRB. - c.
 All other NSU students, faculty, and staff: the application in Mentor is routed directly to the IRB.